ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

       <terminal-line lineDelay=0>+----[SHA256]-----+</terminal-line>
     </terminal-window>
     <div class="note">
-      We suggest you don't leave the passphrase empty for security reason.
+      For security reasons, it is recommended to enter a passphrase rather than leave it empty.
       <br>
-      As you will see in the next step, you will not need to insert the passphrase every time you log in to <i>Gadi</i>.
+      As you will see in the next step, you do not need to enter the passphrase every time you login to <i>Gadi</i>.
     </div>
   </li>
   <li>
-    <b>Add the SSH key to the ssh-agent</b>
+    <b>Add the SSH key to the SSH-agent</b>
     <br>
-    An ssh-agent is an SSH key manager that avoids you having to type a passphrase every time you connect to a server.
+    An SSH-agent is an SSH key manager that avoids you having to enter your passphrase every time you connect to a server.
     <br>
-    To add the SSH key to the ssh-agent:
+    To add the SSH key to the SSH-agent:
     <!-- Tab labels -->
     <div class="tabLabels" label="systems">
       <button>MacOS</button>